RandomSearch18/a-level-project/docs/readme.md

 I tested the app with a difficult route to Cobham Services, M25, and it generated a great route:

 ![](assets/3/5.png)

+## Sprint 4 (2025-02-18 onwards)

+### Sprint 4 goals

+My upfront plan for sprint 4 says that this sprint should be focused on refining the routing engine's weights and behaviour, which is best accomplished through iterative testing and close feedback loops with stakeholders.
+I will also check that the options are working as my stakeholders expect, and if there are any cases where they can be improved.

+I will also spend some time improving the user experience generally, i.e. adding "polish" to the app, focusing on the experience when using the app while walking outside.
+For example, I would like the user's location to update automatically as they move around, which doesn't happen at the moment.
+This could include automatically recalculating the route as the user moves, but since that would require working on my A\* algorithm, that feature carries a lot of risk, so I may not be able to implement it.

+I also plan to implement the presets feature in this sprint, although refining the routing engine will be more of a priority as that is the core functionality of the app.

+#### Sprint 4 user stories

+1. As a user, I want the routing engine to give me a sensible route in a wide range of situations
+2. As a user, I want to save and load presets within the app
+3. As a user, I want to share presets between devices and with friends
+4. As a user, I want the location dot to automatically update
+5. As a user, I want the route to match my current location as I move around

 <div>